Best Time to Visit Kazakhstan: Month-by-Month Guide (2026)

 Southern Kazakhstan (Shymkent, Turkestan)

-Western Kazakhstan (Aktau, Mangystau, Caspian Coast)
+Western Kazakhstan (Aktau, Mangystau, Caspian)

 East Kazakhstan (Altai Mountains, Lake Markakol)